Your customer database is one of your most precious possessions. Using it well can improve how you engage with both existing and potential customers.

-Testimonials, customer reviews, and case studies not only reward existing customers—they also attract new ones.
+Testimonials, customer reviews, and case studies not only reward existing customers—but also attract new ones.

 6. Send a treat.

 There are few people who don't like getting a treat.
-And in the world of customer giveaways and gifts, a treat—in other words, a small gift, especially an unexpected one—could just be the thing that keeps your customers loyal when they're considering other options.
+And in the world of customer giveaways and gifts, a treat—in other words, a small gift, especially an unexpected one—could just be the thing that keeps your customers loyal, instead of considering other options.